-Squeezed and held "Pinpointing/Depth Reading".

-When operating in the Relic MODE when the Trigger on the hand grip is squeezed and held, the display provides a screen that indicates the depth of coin, medium button, medium bullet sized targets.
+Trigger Squeezed and held "Pinpointing/Depth Reading".
+When operating in the Relic MODE and the Trigger on the handgrip is squeezed and held, the audio is changed to an all-metal (no trash rejection) pinpoint mode and the display provides a screen that indicates the depth and intensity of coin sized targets to further aid in pinpointing exactly where to dig.
 Once released the trigger will automatically return to the Center "Primary Search" position.